 The inaugural opening of the Bowling Club on April 9th, 1881 was a grand affair.
 After the usual toasts and speeches, guests were invited to partake of refreshments and to join in the various amusements.
 The Balmain Coldstream Band added to the occasion playing stirring tunes throughout the afternoon.
 The proceedings were well attended by prominent members of the community as well as bowlers from other clubs.
 The guest of honour, John Young, formally opened the club.
 He retained a lifelong interest in bowling and went on to found the New South Wales Bowling Association of which he was president for twenty-six years.

 The club still sits on its original site and the club’s first bowling green is still in use.
-This green, is Australia’s oldest lawn bowling green in use!
-Open to both Barefoot Bowlers and Competition Bowlers, playing on it, provides you with your own stake in Australian history.
+This green, is Australia’s oldest lawn bowling green still in use!
+Now open to Barefoot Bowlers, playing on it, provides you with your own stake in Australian history.

-Balmain Bowling Club is the oldest lawn bowling club in New South Wales and the second oldest in Australia.
+Balmain Bowling Club is the oldest lawn bowling club in New South Wales and the third oldest in Australia.

 The club is rich in history and visitors wishing to view our historic displays are welcome.
 Be sure to ask to see Australia’s oldest Bowling Trophy awarded to Francis Austin in 1882.